robertsmelanie/BaseballInfo/Readme.md

 - Dominance/Ability to Get Outs: Giving a positive, albeit smaller, weight to strikeouts.
 This formula reflects a modern approach to evaluating pitching, looking beyond just ERA in isolation and incorporating factors like baserunner control and strikeout ability.
 The weights assigned to WHIP and K/9 (10 and 0.5 respectively) highlight the relative importance you've placed on these aspects of pitching in preventing runs.
 The use of leagueERA provides a crucial context for evaluating a pitcher's performance relative to the overall league environment.

+estimate a player's offensive value in terms of "runs" contributed, using a combination of traditional statistics and weighted advanced metrics.
+Here are the formulas within the function:
+1. Input Statistics (with Defaults):
+- Runs Batted In (RBI): Taken directly from stats.rbi, defaults to 0 if not provided.
+- On-Base Percentage (OBP): Taken directly from stats.obp, defaults to 0 if not provided.
+- Stolen Bases (SB): Taken directly from stats.stolenBases, defaults to 0 if not provided.
+- Extra-Base Hits (XBH): Calculated as the sum of doubles, triples, and home runs from the stats object, defaulting to 0 for each if not provided.
+	- XBH=(stats.doubles∣∣0)+(stats.triples∣∣0)+(stats.homeRuns∣∣0)
+2. Weighted Calculation:
+The function then calculates the "runs value" by taking the RBI and adding weighted values of OBP, stolen bases, and extra-base hits:
+Runs_Value=RBI+(OBP×OBP_WEIGHT)+(SB×SB_WEIGHT)+(XBH×XBH_WEIGHT)
+Substituting the weight values:
+Runs_Value=RBI+(OBP×10)+(SB×2)+(XBH×3)
+In summary, this runsValue function estimates a player's offensive contribution by considering:
+- Direct Run Production: RBI is a direct measure of runs driven in.
+- Ability to Get On Base: OBP is weighted heavily, reflecting the importance of reaching base and starting scoring opportunities.
+- Base Running Value: Stolen bases are given a positive weight, acknowledging their contribution to run scoring potential.
+- Power Hitting: Extra-base hits (doubles, triples, home runs) are weighted to account for their increased likelihood of leading to runs.
+This formula reflects a "Moneyball" philosophy by valuing on-base percentage significantly, alongside other run-producing actions.
+The weights assigned to OBP, SB, and XBH (10, 2, and 3 respectively) indicate the relative importance you've assigned to these factors in contributing to runs within your model.
+These weights are crucial parameters that would likely be determined through statistical analysis and optimization to best predict actual run production.